Geometric Structures on the Cochains of a Manifold: Applications to Surfaces

-by using Corollary~\ref{cor:rbrc} and computing: { \arraycolsep{2pt} } \end{proof}
+by using corollary~\ref{cor:rbrc} and computing: { \arraycolsep{2pt} } \end{proof}

-Up to this point, we have assumed that $K$ is a triangulated closed topological surface and $\langle, \rangle$ is a non-degenerate inner product on the simplicial cochains of $K$.
+To this point, we have assumed $K$ is a triangulated closed topological surface and $\langle, \rangle$ is a non-degenerate inner product on the simplicial cochains of $K$.
 As remarked in the beginning of this section, the structures we have uncovered (splitting of harmonics, bilinear relations, period matrix etc.) also appear for $1$-forms on a Riemann surface.
 In fact, all of the statements proven above hold for forms as well \cite{GS}, except one should set $\lambda = 1$, since in this case the Hodge star operator $\star$ is an orthogonal transformation.

 Now let $M$ be an orientable closed Riemannian 2-manifold.
-The Riemannian metric induces an operator $\star$ which squares to $-\mathrm{Id}$, and (identifying tangent and cotangent space via the metric) this operator $\star$ gives an almost complex structure.
-Gauss proved that $M$ admits a unique complex structure, i.e. a Riemann surface structure, that is compatible with this almost complex structure.
-This theorem is, a priori, non-trivial, and involves a transcendental construction of holomorphic coordinate charts.
+The Riemannian metric induces an operator $\star$ which squares to $-Id$, and by identifying tangent and cotangent space via the metric, this operator $\star$ gives an almost complex structure.
+It is a theorem of Gauss that $M$ admits a unique complex structure, i.e. Riemann surface structure, that is compatible with this almost complex structure.
+This theorem is, a priori, non-trivial, and involves a transcendental construction of holomorphic coordinates charts.
 By Torelli's theorem the resulting complex structure is determined uniquely by the period matrix of the associated Riemann surface $M$.
-We now describe how this conformal period matrix of $M$ is related to a combinatorial period matrix in the case that $M$ is triangulated.